 - Submit all pdf files comprising each nomination package at the same time

-NOTE: Each college determines its own deadline for submissions to its college-level review committee to allow review time and submission to the university level.
-Contact your college’s Associate Dean for Academic Affairs for their submission schedule.
+NOTE: Each college determines its own deadline for submissions to its college-level review committee to allow time for review and submission to the university-level review committee.
+Contact your college’s Associate Dean for Academic Affairs for the college review committee schedule.

 Administrative Advisory Committee